-- (a) Number of Meals.
+(a) Number of Meals.
 No fewer than three meals shall be provided each 24 hours.
 Food service shall be provided in a resident's room during temporary illness if necessary.
 The diet shall be well-balanced, palatable, properly prepared, and sufficient in quantity and quality to meet the nutritional needs of the residents in accordance with Dietary Reference Intakes of the Food and Nutrition Board of the National Research Council, National Academy of Sciences.
-The food must be adapted in type and preparation to the habits, preferences, and physical abilities of the residents. - (b) Timing of Meals.
+The food must be adapted in type and preparation to the habits, preferences, and physical abilities of the residents.

+(b) Timing of Meals.
 A time schedule for serving meals to residents and personnel shall be established.
 Meals shall be served approximately five hours apart with no more than 14 hours between the evening meal and breakfast.
 The time schedule of meals shall be posted with the menu.
 The facility shall make evening snacks available after service of the evening meal.
-The facility shall provide fluids throughout the day and shall make between-meal nourishment (snacks) available. - (c) Menu.
+The facility shall provide fluids throughout the day and shall make between-meal nourishment (snacks) available.

+(c) Menu.
 The menu shall be planned and written at least 1 week in advance.
 The current week's menu shall be posted in the food service area and shall be kept on file for the following 2 weeks.
 For any resident with a physician's order for a therapeutic diet, the facility shall have a copy of the diet and the facility shall document the adjustment of its menu to accommodate the resident's needs.

-- (d) Alternate food selections or substitutes shall be made available to all residents. - (e) A facility shall not obtain food from charitable organizations.
-A facility shall not avoid serving a meal by sending or transporting residents to missions, soup kitchens, or other charitable facilities for meals. - (f) The amount of food on hand shall be sufficient to serve three meals per day to all residents for 3 days.
+(d) Alternate food selections or substitutes shall be made available to all residents.

+(e) A facility shall not obtain food from charitable organizations.
+A facility shall not avoid serving a meal by sending or transporting residents to missions, soup kitchens, or other charitable facilities for meals.

+(f) The amount of food on hand shall be sufficient to serve three meals per day to all residents for 3 days.
 Non-perishable food and potable water shall be maintained in the facility in sufficient quantity to serve three meals per day to all residents for 3 days.

 Author: Rick Harris, Kelley Mitchell Statutory Authority: Code of Ala.
-1975, \$\$22-21-20, et seq.
-History: Filed November 20, 1991.
+1975, §\$22-21-20, et seq.
+History: New Rule: Filed September 20, 2000; effective October 25, 2000.
 Repealed and New Rule: Filed October 18, 2001; effective November 22, 2001.
 Amended: Filed March 21, 2007; effective April 25, 2007.
-Repealed and New Rule: Filed February 20, 2019; effective April 6, 2019.
+Repealed and New Rule: Filed February 20, 2019; effective April 6, care assisted living facility shall provide office space(s) or administrative office(s).